boomlabs-web3/learn-near-in-rust/README.md

 ```
 Modify first line, `"sender.testnet"` to your account address.

-## Deep dive to contract, what's going on in the contract?
+## Deep dive to contract: what's going on in the contract?
 ```rust
 #[near_bindgen]
 #[derive(BorshDeserialize, BorshSerialize, PanicOnDefault)]